-Field Transition Arches (FTA's) connect Ρ and F spots - elements of opposite polarity.
-Inside active an region, where sunspots are originally linked by a everything from Halpha to the Calcium H and K lines.
+Field Transition (FTA's) Arches connect Ρ and spots - elements of opposite polarity.
+Inside an active region, where sunspots originally linked by a everything from Halpha to the Calcium H and K lines.
 This heating is thought to account for an absence of spicule.
 While absent over plage, spicule are prominent around its edges.